 A Real Necessity?

-Some connected devices -- like the Nest thermostat with its innovative energy-saving features -- lend themselves to internet connectivity and can be useful.
-But it must be set up correctly and securely!
+Some connected devices -- like the doorbell cameras and smart thermostats -- lend themselves to internet connectivity and can be useful.
+But they must be set up correctly and securely!
 Amazon's Alexa is also very useful, bringing new functionality that did not exist before.